georgiosseitidis/viscomp/README.md

 **Part 1: One single outcome**

-Example of an artificial network meta-analysis compering the effectiveness of a number of (multicomponent) interventions for major adverse cardiovascular events (MACE).
+Example of an artificial network meta-analysis compering the efficacy of a number of (multicomponent) interventions for major adverse cardiovascular events (MACE).
 The network meta-analysis model uses the odds ratios obtained from the arm level data.